AdobeDocs/analytics-2.0-apis/data-repair.md

 The Data Repair API supports the following:

 * Variables: eVars, props, activity map, campaign, site section, page, entry page, geography, and page events.
 [See full list of variables to act on.](#variables)
+* Actions: delete, set, deleteQueryString, and deleteQueryStringParameters.
+[All actions to take on a given variable.](#actions)
-* Filters: inList, isEmpty, isURL, isNotURL, contains, startsWith, endsWith.
+* Filters: inList, isEmpty, isURL, isNotURL, contains, startsWith, and endsWith.
 [More details on optional filters.](#filters)

 The Data Repair API returns: